yiyus/lma/README.md

     R←X f LM g Y

-where `f` is a monadic function which returns residuals and Jacobian given set of parameters, `g` is a monadic function which takes as argument an `iter ssr rel dnorm p` vector called before every convergence check, `Y` is a two elements vector with the initial guess of parameters and normalized damping factor, and `X` is a vector defining the configuration parameters `toli tols tolr tolg dini dinc ddec dmax dmin`.
+where `f` is a monadic function which returns the residuals and Jacobian given a set of parameters, `g` is a monadic function which takes as argument an `iter ssr rel dnorm p` vector and gets called before every convergence check, `Y` is a two elements vector with the initial guess of parameters and normalized damping factor, and `X` is a vector with the configuration parameters `toli tols tolr tolg dini dinc ddec dmax dmin`.
 The return value `R` will be an `iter ssr rel dnorm p` vector.